SirjanK/AstronomicalObjectClassifier/README.md

 This will download data which you can move into the `data/` directory (which is gitignored).

 ## Training
 Run `trainer.py`.
 See `python trainer.py --help` for all options.
 You can view tensorboard logs by running `tensorboard --logdir logs`.
-Furthermore, the best model based on validation loss will be saved there.
-If satisfied, move it into the `assets/` directory.
+Furthermore, the best model based on validation loss will be saved under the `assets/` directory.

 ## Evaluation
+Run `Evaluator.ipynb` to evaluate the models.